YOU ARE EXPLORING

 Surgical Education Research Fellowship

-The Surgical Education Fellowship, led by the Department of Surgery vice chair of Education, Dr. Dimitrios Stefanidis.
-Participants in this fellowship program work closely with Dr. Stefanidis’ team of researchers in the areas of coaching, performance assessment and skill optimization, and fellows complete a Master’s Degree of Health Professions Education from the University of Illinois – Chicago.
+The Surgical Education Fellowship, led by the Department of Surgery vice chair of Education, Dimitrios Stefanidis, MD.
+Participants in this fellowship program work closely with Stefanidis’ team of researchers in the areas of coaching, performance assessment and skill optimization, and fellows complete a Master’s Degree of Health Professions Education from the University of Illinois – Chicago.

-Residents can also conduct research at off-campus sites, including the NIH or other appropriate research institutions with proper supervision as approved by the surgery department chair Dr. Gary Dunnington and program director Dr. Jennifer Choi.
+Residents can also conduct research at off-campus sites, including the NIH or other appropriate research institutions with proper supervision as approved by the surgery department chair Gary Dunnington, MD, and program director Jennifer Choi, MD.
 Planning for the research fellowship of interest should optimally occur early, during the PGY1 (internship) year.